actualbudget/actual/docs/Advanced/Experimental-Features/goal-templates.md

     #template $9.99
     Amazon Prime
     #template $7.99

 **$120 in February 2022, $130 in March 2022**

     #template $10 repeat every 2 weeks starting 2022-01-04
     #template $100

+### Template Priorities
+Templates can be given a priority flag to change the order that the templates get applied to your budget.
+Set a priority by adding `-X` to the `#template` flag.
+EX `#template-4` will be priority level 4.
+Any template with a priority other than 0 will not apply more funds then are available.

+#### Notes
+- Lower priority values get run first.
+EX 0 is run first, then 1, then 2, etc.
+- No priority flag defaults to priority 0 and is the same as a standart template.
+- Negative priorities are not allowed and will result in the template being skipped.
+- Default template application order is bottom to top.
+This also applies to within a given priority level.
+- If you have multiple `schedule` or `by` template lines in a single category, they will be forced to match the same priority level as the line run first.

 ## Apply the templates